adimosh/IX.StandardExtensions/README.md

 ## Introduction

 IX.StandardExtensions is a .NET library that seeks to implement various extensions in order to standardize access to some functionality.

 The motivation behind this library was introduced in .NET 4 where the [`List<T>`](https://msdn.microsoft.com/en-us/library/6sh2ey19.aspx) class introduced the ForEach method.
 Arrays have their own static ForEach method (which turns out to be extremely slow compared to the foreach cycle), whereas IEnumerable do not have a ForEach at all.

 Then came the Task Parallel Library which introduced Parallel.ForEach, which uses IEnumerable as a parameter.

-So we came up with this library that exposes extension methods which give the same ForEach approach to enumerable and to array.
+So I came up with this library that exposes extension methods which give the same ForEach approach to enumerable and to array.

 Furthermore, the ICloneable interface is recommended by MSDN to not be used at all, leaving us with no baked-in way to define an object which can have shallow clones or an object which can have deep clones.
-We had to make our own.
+I had to make my own.

-This is, in a nutshell, how we came up with this library.
+This is, in a nutshell, how I came up with this library.

 ## How to get